Gillian Henrion: 2025: Second Le Mans Cup title

+Henrion was crowned Le Mans Cup LMP3 Pro-Am champion for Motorsport98 in 2025.

 Henrion contested a double campaign in 2025, driving alongside gentleman driver Eric De Doncker at Motorsport98 in the Pro-Am class of the Le Mans Cup, as well as partnering bronze-ranked Nick Adcock and Michael Jensen at RLR MSport in the ELMS.
 Though the latter started with a promising runner-up finish at Barcelona, retirements from the next two races — one after Henrion collided with an LMGT3 car in Le Castellet, the other caused by a mechanical issue in Imola — quickly ended any title ambitions.
 The team then finished second at Spa, 22 seconds behind winners Team Virage, despite having had to change the chassis during the weekend.
 Henrion narrowly missed out on pole to Griffin Peebles at Silverstone, but a collision for Adcock caused by two LMP2 cars caused the car to fall back to ninth with heavy damage.
 At Portimão, Henrion initially claimed pole position, before being disqualified for a non-compliant diffuser.
 With Henrion being mandated to start the car by the sporting regulations after its laptimes had been deleted, the team was forced into an additional early pit stop which put them a lap down; Henrion charged up to fifth later on.
 Henrion set the fastest lap of the race and finished eighth in the drivers' standings.

 The Le Mans Cup season began discretely, as Henrion and De Doncker finished 12th at Barcelona following a lap 1 puncture and broken rear mount which lost them multiple laps.
 Henrion charged through to pass Paul Trojani for the lead at Le Castellet and crossed the line first in class, but was demoted to second post-race due to a Full-Course Yellow speeding penalty for De Doncker.
 Henrion finished third in race 1 of Road to Le Mans, passing Terrence Woodward on the final lap, before taking fourth in race 2.
 After the summer break, Henrion overcame a FCY penalty caused by himself to this time win at Spa.
 Unfortunately for the team's title hopes, Silverstone only yielded an eighth place, as De Doncker had to be recovered from the gravel following a spin at Vale.
 The title fight came to its conclusion in the Algarve: Henrion charged through to second in class during his stint, narrowly missing out on the on-track win and the eventual Pro-Am title by a point.
 However, due to a post-race penalty for the winning Inter Europol entry, Motorsport98 were promoted to the race win which gave Henrion and De Doncker the necessary points to snatch the title away from Rinaldi Racing.